deanhiller/webpieces/README.md

 # webpieces

+Now working on a typescript version at [TryTami.com](https://trytami.com)

 test push
 We only allow merges to master if 1.
 PR is up to date with latest master and 2.
 PR passed the circle CI build so master should never be broken -> https://app.circleci.com/pipelines/github/deanhiller/webpieces